Muhammad-Hassan31144/hateSpeechDetector/readme.md

 ## Challenges Solved

 1. **Model Training**: Trained a deep feedforward neural network to classify text into hate speech, offensive language, and not hate speech categories.
-2. **Text Preprocessing**: Implemented a robust text preprocessing pipeline that includes tokenization, lemmatization, and removal of stopwords.
+2. **Text Preprocessing**: Implemented a robust text preprocessing pipeline that includes validation for harmful content.
 3. **Model Deployment**: Successfully deployed the trained model in a web application using Streamlit.
 4. **User Interface**: Created an interactive and user-friendly interface for the model, allowing both predefined and custom text evaluation.

 ## Files

 - `app.py`: Main application script for the web app.
-- `preprocessing.py`: Contains the text preprocessing functions.
+- `preprocessing.py`: Contains the text preprocessing functions with security validations.
 - `requirements.txt`: List of required Python packages.
 - `models/`: Directory containing the trained model (`deepfeedforward_model.h5`) and the TF-IDF vectorizer (`tfidf_vectorizer.joblib`).

 ## Acknowledgments